Head Coach Ryan Hybl

-It has taken Ryan Hybl little time to return the Oklahoma men's golf program to national prominence.
+It took Ryan Hybl little time to return the Oklahoma men's golf program to national prominence.

 Named OU head coach on June 22, 2009, Hybl took over a program that finished 10th in the 2009 Big 12 Championship and inside the top nine just once that spring, and has guided it to the three best single-season scoring averages in school history and to the NCAA Championships each of the last seven years.
 In fact, OU is one of just five teams to reach the national tournament in each of the past seven years, joining Illinois, Texas and USC.